 - Mixing Bowl

 - ½ cup chia seeds

-- 2 cups almond milk coconut milk or other plant based milk alternative like almond milk, oat milk or cashew milk.
+- 2 cups coconut milk beverage other plant based milk alternative like almond milk, oat milk or cashew milk.

 - Add chia seeds, milk of choice, maple syrup and cacao powder to a bowl.
 Whisk immediately and continue whisking until mixture is well combined and the chia seeds begin to swell.

 - Divide chia pudding between small jars or containers and secure each lid.
 Transfer to the fridge for another hour at least to set completely.